frontend-dashboard/multimedia-browser/README_EN.md

 Thank you to all developers and users who have contributed to this project!

-Thanks for the support of the following open source projects:
+Thanks for the support of the following open-source projects:
 - Electron
 - Vue.js
 - Element Plus